Sign In

 IPv6 has long ceased to be experimental; it is a fully functional standard, working with most ISPs, hosting providers, and modern operating systems.
 However, simply obtaining an address is not enough to actually use it.
 It is important to ensure that everything is configured: from routes and DNS to router support.

 In this guide, we have covered the entire process, from initial checks to manual configuration and troubleshooting.
-If you followed the steps carefully, your computer or server should now work reliably over IPv6, and websites should load even without IPv4.
+If you followed the steps carefully, your computer or a virtual server should now work reliably over IPv6, and websites should load even without IPv4.

 If it still doesn’t work, start with the basics: check whether a global address is visible, whether DNS works, and whether ping6 reaches Google.
 These are three key checkpoints to understand what might be wrong.